Compound Interest Calculator

 Index and mutual funds

-Managed funds grow in value in a similar manner as well.
-Interest rates may vary and as in the case of stock there might be periods of negative returns, but over a long period of time, the idea still applies.
+Managed funds similarly grow in value as well.
+Interest rates may vary, and as in the case of stock, there might be periods of negative returns, but over a long period, the idea still applies.

 Complex Portfolios